| | | |

-I chose fresh apricots and blueberries for this unique cake.
-I doubled this recipe to have one for my family and another to take on a recent visit we had with some family and it was a hit!
+I chose fresh apricots and blueberries for this unique dessert and I doubled the recipe to have one for my family and another to take on a recent visit we had with some friends and it was a hit!

 Apricot and Blueberry Cake Recipe